sankalp-rajeev/Smriti/docs/current_status.md

 - `RealGemmaSafetyPostProcessor` appends required safety wording in English, Hindi, Spanish, or Swahili if missing.
 - Lightweight localized resources exist for key demo-visible strings, but there is no risky app-wide runtime locale switch.
 - Full app UI translation is not claimed.
-- No cloud translation API, runtime downloads, vector DB, model/audio artifact, PHI, or direct Gemma audio wiring was added.
+- No cloud translation API, runtime downloads, vector DB, model/audio artifact, PHI, or clinical image diagnosis wiring was added.
 - Manual multilingual RealGemma output must be verified before filming; if a language fails manual validation, remove it from the filmed claim.
 - The architecture can extend to more Gemma-supported languages as protocol packs and UI translations are added.